Three Rivers Festival

 - Are any of the events streamed with live video?

-- What would locals like visitors to know about Fort Wayne?
+- What would locals like others know about Fort Wayne?

 Reminder: Please do not bring your dog, cat, bird, ferret, snake, goat, or emu to the festival.
-All animals (except service animals assisting disabled guests) are prohibited by City Ordinance.
+All animals (except service animals assisting disabled guests) are prohibited by city ordinance.

-Some history.
 In 1794 the ‘fort’ in Fort Wayne was built near the Indigenous Miami village of Kekionga.
-In the language of the Miami tribe, ‘kekionga’ may means Blackberry Patch though this is disputed.
+In the language of the Miami tribe, ‘kekionga’ may mean Blackberry Patch though this is disputed.

 Previously